 Does it hurt?

 Spinal mobilisations can sometimes be quite uncomfortable.
-Keep your physiotherapist informed throughout and they can gauge treatment at an appropriate level that you are able to tolerate.
+Keep your physiotherapist informed throughout so that they can gauge treatment at an appropriate level that you are able to tolerate.
 We will never do any treatment without your informed consent.